Where it all started

 Our first biogas plant opens in Poland, fulfilling our ambition of owning an integrated, fully-sustainable farming model.
 With our own biogas plant integrated in our production, we are now able to generate green energy from manure and crop waste.
 This enables us to come even closer to our goal of being a carbon neutral company.

 With our full-circle, sustainable production in place in Poland, we take our unique farming model to other countries in Eastern Europe.
 In 2011, we integrate the first biogas plant in our Ukrainian division.

 Our sustainable way of farming gains international recognition.
 We are awarded for being a first mover in climate-friendly, carbon neutral production at the Transformational Business Award held by The Financial Times and The World Bank.

 A climate-friendly, sustainable production model, with a focus on limiting our emissions, is the foundation of everything we do.
 The natural next step is to transfer our ambition all the way to our quality products.
 In 2016, we deliver the first pork products from pigs raised without antibiotics.

-We continue our vision to work for a better tomorrow by focusing on sustainable agriculture.
-We strive to become sustainable in every part of the Goodvalley organisation as we believe this is the natural way of farming for the future.
+We continue our vision to work for a better tomorrow by focusing on sustainable agriculture – and in 2018, we received our Carbon Neutral Company certification for the entire company.

 Your search did not return any results